-The following sections describe VCE's efforts in the development and implementation of dynamic rate programs that will assist in meeting the LMS requirements.
+The following sections describe VCE's efforts in the development of, as well as our participation in dynamic rate programs that will assist in meeting the LMS requirements.

-5. AgFIT and Expansion Pilot 1
+5. AgFIT and Hourly Flex Pricing Pilot 1

-A marginal signal program that could help VCE meet the LMS requirements is VCE's Agricultural Flexible Irrigation Technology (AgFIT) Pilot Program and its recent expansion, referred to as the AgFIT Expansion or Expansion Pilot 1.
+A marginal signal program that could help VCE meet the LMS requirements is VCE's Agricultural Flexible Irrigation Technology (AgFIT) Pilot Program and its recent expansion, referred to as the Hourly Flex Pricing (HFP) Pilot 1.
 AgFIT was originally designed to target the shift potential of agricultural irrigation but was recently expanded to include all agricultural end uses.
-The sections below describe VCE's dynamic rates pilot program.
+The sections below describe VCE's dynamic rates pilot program and the expansion into HFP Pilot 1.